Skip to main content

 How do I notify Metro Bank of a death?

-You can notify Metro Bank by calling their bereavement team on 0345 08 08 500, or by completing their online bereavement form.
-Have the death certificate and your identification ready before you make contact.
+You can let Metro Bank know by calling their bereavement team on 0345 08 08 500, or by filling in their online bereavement form.
+Have the death certificate and your own identification beside you before you get in touch.

 What documents does Metro Bank need for bereavement?

-Metro Bank typically requires: Death certificate (original, certified copy, interim death certificate, or coroner's certificate), Photo ID of person dealing with estate (passport or driving licence), Completed Bereavement Notification Form (BNF).
-It is a good idea to have certified copies of the death certificate ready, as originals may be retained temporarily.
+Metro Bank usually asks for: Death certificate (original, certified copy, interim death certificate, or coroner's certificate), Photo ID of person dealing with estate (passport or driving licence), Completed Bereavement Notification Form (BNF).
+It helps to have certified copies of the death certificate ready, as originals are sometimes held on to for a while.

 How long does Metro Bank take to process a bereavement?